mjmarsh/ignitions_validation/README.md

 **Note: LE-66 data is the authority dataset, so it is preferred over FC34, however, there are many more ignitions that do NOT get reported in LE-66 and therefore FC34 is the best resource**
           - LE-66 reports also have a bit of lag time in their completion, check the LE-66 report periodically as older fire reports may have been added

+*Weather and Burning Index*

+ 1. Use the Lat & long and location address information to geolocate the ignition area

+ 2. Go to https://www.wunderground.com/wundermap and navigate to the area you wish to find the weather for

+ 3. Click a station that is relatively close and has reasonable weather readings.
+Click hyperlink 'Station ID'

+ 4. In the new window scroll down the page to the heading 'Weather History for ..."
+Change the date to the ignition date, then click 'view'

+ 5. Change the data type to 'Table' instead of the default 'Graph'.
+Browse for the closest weather reading to the ignition time.
+Be sure to fill in Temperature, Relative Humidity, Wind Speed, and Wind Direction in the 'master_fire_data' Google Sheet

+  (Only complete this next step for fires 10+ acres in size)

+  6. Naviagte to http://www.wfas.net/index.php/search-archive-mainmenu-92 .
+Check bubble entitled 'Do not use pop-up windows'.
+Click in the empty box to select desired date, then click 'Submit'.

+  7. On the new tab that opens, click the link for 'Observed Fire Danger Map Data'.
+Once this text file opens type Ctrl + f, and in the box that appears in the upper right corner, type the name of weather station closest to desired ignition.
+Record the BI on the Google Sheet.
+        Options are: Arroyo Grande, Las Tablas, La Panza, SLO Coastal